 - Boxes of unwanted household items

-- Broken or unusable décor
+- Broken or unusable decor

 How to Avoid Fees and Delays

-- Scheduling cleanouts before move-out day
+- Schedule cleanouts before move-out day

-- Confirming disposal rules with property management
+- Confirm disposal rules with property management

-Fast Turnaround for Tight Move-Out Dates
+Fast Turnaround for Tight Deadlines

-Frequently Asked Questions About Decluttering Before Moving
+Frequently Asked Questions

 Should I throw things away before moving?